infoqualitylab/website/projects/risrs2020/whitepaper.md

 title: Draft Whitepaper
 permalink: /projects/risrs2020/whitepaper
 ---
+The whitepaper is currently available for comment.
+It is being circulated as an F1000Research Document:
+[Schneider J, Woods ND, Proescholdt R, Fu Y, and the RISRS Team.
+Reducing the inadvertent spread of retracted science: Shaping a research and implementation agenda [version 1; not peer reviewed]. *F1000Research* 2021, 10:211 (document) (doi: 10.7490/f1000research.1118522.1)](http://doi.org/10.7490/f1000research.1118522.1)

-Version 2 of the whitepaper is currently available for comment, in [PDF](https://github.com/infoqualitylab/website/blob/gh-pages/images/risrs2020/risrs-draft-v2.pdf) and [Word Doc](https://github.com/infoqualitylab/website/blob/gh-pages/images/risrs2020/risrs-draft-v2.docx) and [Google Doc](https://docs.google.com/document/d/1wzwPCnQqgWFurxT1thRmmzYo32ePF1cqDc3_zE7iTr4/edit?ouid=102626021933915923776&usp=docs_home&ths=true) versions.
+Additional [PDF](https://github.com/infoqualitylab/website/blob/gh-pages/images/risrs2020/risrs-draft-v2.pdf) and [Word Doc](https://github.com/infoqualitylab/website/blob/gh-pages/images/risrs2020/risrs-draft-v2.docx) and [Google Doc](https://docs.google.com/document/d/1wzwPCnQqgWFurxT1thRmmzYo32ePF1cqDc3_zE7iTr4/edit?ouid=102626021933915923776&usp=docs_home&ths=true) versions are available.

 Comments can be made directly in the Google Doc or sent by email to jodi@illinois.edu.

 We look forward to your feedback to help shape the white paper, especially its recommendation, which are: